 Change your diet to change your thoughts:

-When working with people, I have observed that some foods, particularly processed carbohydrates, caffeine, pharmaceutical drugs, marijuana, cocaine, etc. cause looping in the brain.
+When working with people, I have observed that some foods, particularly processed carbohydrates, caffeine, many pharmaceutical drugs, marijuana, cocaine, etc. cause looping in the brain.
 Thoughts become very repetitive in the cycle of eating sugar or taking a drug, feeling good, then crashing and becoming negative until there is more sugar or another dose of drugs.
 It limits the ability to reason and affects good judgment.
 It limits the use of the mind.

 Meditation: Spend a few minutes each day observing your thoughts.
 What do you spend your time thinking about?
 Are your thoughts building something productive or are they fear based?
 Breathe Holy Breath and surrender these fears to your high Self.
 Then choose thoughts that build the wonderful pictures of who you really are and want to be.